 Bolton saved as Football Ventures completes takeover

-The League One club faced expulsion from the EFL.
+The League One club had been on the verge of liquidation.

-Bolton were on the verge of liquidation after the English Football League gave administrator Paul Appleton 14 days to either sell the Sky Bet League One club or prove they can be funded for the rest of the season.
+Bolton were on the verge of liquidation after the English Football League gave the club’s administrators 14 days to either sell the Sky Bet League One outfit or prove they could be funded for the rest of the season.

 In a statement, Appleton said: “This has been one of the most complicated administrations I’ve been involved with, but I’m delighted to say we have finally reached a satisfactory conclusion with the sale to Football Ventures.”

 Appleton revealed on Monday there was no money left to fund the club after a takeover bid by the Football Ventures consortium had stalled.

 Talks continued on Tuesday and there was optimism Bolton would meet the 5pm deadline to announce a deal had been approved, but progress came too late to stop the EFL enforcing a 14-day notice to withdraw the club’s membership.